How much money will this tax credit cost?

 What guarantee do we have that a developer will do the project if he or she gets the credit?

-The credits are claimed only after eligible expenses are incurred, which means that labor, materials and “soft costs” – such as research, architecture, engineering and design fees – have already generated significant economic impacts, as well as state and local tax revenue, before the developer received a penny of the credit.
+The credits are claimed only after eligible expenses are incurred, which means that labor, materials and “soft costs” – such as research, architecture, engineering and design fees – have already generated significant economic impacts, as well as state and local tax revenue, before the developer receives a penny of the credit.
 And the projects must stay in compliance with the Secretary of the Interior’s Standards for Rehabilitation for five years following completion of the project or face recapture.

 If historic buildings are being saved in Michigan without the tax credit, why do we need it?

 The vast majority of historic renovations in Michigan are in big cities like Detroit and Grand Rapids.
 Our smaller communities are not seeing that same level of investment.
 Further, the state tax credit can be used on both commercial and residential structures.
-The federal tax credit can be used on only commercial (i.e. income-generating properties), so owners of historic homes in Michigan currently don’t have help at their disposal in maintaining or repairing their property.
+The federal tax credit can be used on only commercial (i.e. income-generating properties), so owners of historic homes in Michigan currently don’t have financial assistance at their disposal in maintaining or repairing their property.